 Before sending out an opportunity, machine learning automatically calculates how much the finding is costing the business.
 This makes it easy to prioritize responses based on the potential losses an issue may cause if it is not acted on promptly.

 Many retailers rely on report-based analytics systems.
 Reports only display data - a human needs to interpret it and decide if and how to act on it.
-Prescriptive Analytics does all the interpretation and delegates tasks to the right person via prescriptive actions.
+Actionable Intelligence does all the interpretation and delegates tasks to the right person via prescriptive actions.
 Managers can spend less time reading reports in the back office and more time on the sales floor.

 Many reports are released on a daily, weekly, or even monthly cadence.
 By the time you actually get that report and interpret it, any problems you find may no longer be actionable and/or have already racked up enormous losses.
-Prescriptive analytics analyzes data in near-real time, helping catch problems at their earliest stages.
+Actionable intelligence analyzes data in near-real time, helping catch problems at their earliest stages.